openMetadataInitiative/openMINDS_controlledTerms/README.md

 ## v1.0-terminologies
 The controlled terminologies are stored as JSON-LDs, conceptually grouped according to the corresponding schema-type.
-For simplicity the name of the term defined in each JSON-LD is used as filename and as identifier (cf.
+For simplicity the name of the term defined in each JSON-LD is reused in the filename and identifier (cf.
 [female.jsonld](https://raw.githubusercontent.com/HumanBrainProject/openMINDS_controlledTerms/master/v1.0-terminologies/biologicalSex/female.jsonld)).